Heart Failure in Children

 What is heart failure?

-Heart failure, also called congestive heart failure, is a condition in which the heart cannot pump enough blood to meet the needs of the body's organs.
+Heart failure, also called congestive heart failure, is a condition in which the heart can't pump enough blood to meet the needs of the body's organs.
 The heart keeps pumping, but not as efficiently as a healthy heart.
 Usually, heart failure reflects a progressive, underlying heart condition.

 What causes heart failure?